prechewedpenguins/topbarCSS/README.md

 top bar css gnome
 _______________________________________________________________________________
-add this to the panel section in your gnome-shell.cs:
+add this to the panel section in your gnome-shell.cs with a text editor of your choice:

 border-radius: 9px;
   height: 43px;